These are the stages of the enforcement process of a Penalty Charge Notice.

 If a Witness Statement is submitted based on not receiving the Penalty Charge Notice or the Notice to Owner, the Charge Certificate and Notice to Owner are then cancelled and a new Notice to Owner is issued to the registered keeper of the vehicle to allow representations to be made.
 For any other grounds, the Witness Statement is referred to an Adjudicator who will decide the appropriate way to proceed.

 PLEASE NOTE: THE ORIGINAL PENALTY CHARGE IS NOT CANCELLED.

 If no payment is received or a Witness Statement accepted within 28 days of the issue of the Order for Recovery, the Council can apply to the Traffic Enforcement Centre for a Warrant of Execution.
 This will give the Council the authority to transfer the debt to a Bailiff.

-At this stage the debt no longer belongs to the Council and is a debt with the Bailiff, and the Bailiff should be contacted directly for any information regarding the Penalty Charge Notice.
+At this stage the debt no longer belongs to the Council and is a debt with the Enforcement Agent (previously known as bailiffs), and the Enforcement Agent should be contacted directly for any information regarding the Penalty Charge Notice.
 The cost of the PCN will increase as the Bailiff adds on extra charges.